Who Pays the Mansion Tax in NJ?

 The Importance of Having a Real Estate Lawyer

-Real estate attorneys can assist with closing procedures and property inspections as well as contracts, disclosures, ownership, and title issues.
-A lawyer is an invaluable partner that can help ensure fair transactions and legal compliance.
+Real estate attorneys can assist with closing procedures, property inspections, contracts, disclosures, ownership, and title issues.
+A lawyer is an invaluable partner who can help ensure fair transactions and legal compliance.
 Having one can also help limit future problems.
 A real estate attorney helps both parties understand their rights.
-A person’s need to hire a real estate lawyer can depend on their knowledge of the real estate laws and contract laws in New Jersey.
-It is also important to consider getting a lawyer especially if the client doesn’t have a lot of experience in buying or selling properties.
+A person’s need to hire a real estate lawyer can depend on their knowledge of real estate and contract laws in New Jersey.
+It is also important to consider hiring a lawyer, especially if the client doesn’t have much experience in buying or selling properties.

-Hiring a realty attorney in the early stages of the transaction can help the client spot issues that might go unnoticed up until the closing.
-While agents are skilled in selling property and evaluating offers, as well as guiding buyers to their ideal home or investment, a skilled real estate attorney may be able to provide invaluable legal advice about potential issues in the transaction.
+Hiring a real estate attorney in the early stages of the transaction can help you spot issues that might go unnoticed until the closing.
+While real estate agents are skilled in selling property, evaluating offers, and guiding buyers to their ideal home or investment, a real estate attorney can provide invaluable legal advice about potential issues in the transaction.

-If you are the buyer of a property that is valued at more than $1 million, you may have options.
-Contact the experienced real estate attorneys of The Matus Law Group at (732) 785-4453 to learn how we can help.
+If you buy property valued at over $1 million and seek guidance about the mansion tax, get experienced legal help today.
+Contact our experienced New Jersey real estate attorneys at The Matus Law Group at (732) 785-4453 to learn how we can help.